-Our results demonstrate that going public reduces the riskiness of firm innovations, including breakthrough innovations and innovations into new-to-firm categories.
-Given these effects, we now consider whether some firms continue to introduce risky innovations despite going public and if so, what factors differentiate these firms.
-We focus our attention on whether firms continue to introduce breakthrough innovations given breakthrough innovations have a clear positive effect on firm performance (e.g., Sorescu and Spanjol 2004).
-The choice to introduce products into new categories has a more equivocal effect, with some research observing a negative effect on firm performance due to the costs of diversification (e.g., Campa and Kedia 2002; Wernerfelt and Montgomery 1988) and other research pointing to a positive effect due to risk diversification (e.g., Villalonga 2004).
+Our results demonstrate that going public reduces the riskiness of firm innovations, including breakthrough innovations and innovations in new-to-firm categories.
+Given these effects, we next consider whether some firms continue to introduce risky innovations despite going public and, if so, what factors differentiate these firms.
+We focus our attention on whether firms continue to introduce breakthrough innovations given that breakthrough innovations have a clear positive effect on firm performance (e.g., Sorescu and Spanjol 2008).
+The choice to introduce products in new categories has a more equivocal effect, and some research has observed a negative effect on firm performance due to the costs of diversification (e.g., Campa and Kedia 2002; Wernerfelt and Montgomery 1988) and other research pointing to a positive effect due to risk diversification (e.g., Villalonga 2004).